Are Pretrained Image Matchers Good Enough for SAR-Optical Satellite Registration?: Results and Analysis

 \custompar{Protocol vs.\ matcher: which matters more?} As quantified in Figure~\ref{fig:protocol-sensitivity-violin} and discussed in \S\ref{sec:results}, protocol choices can equal or exceed matcher selection effects in the evaluated configurations.
-Switching MASt3R from default to relaxed tiling yields a $33\times$ error reduction, larger than the gap between the worst and best matchers under any fixed protocol.
-Similarly, switching from homography to affine geometry reduces mean error by $2.6$\,px on average (Figure~\ref{fig:spacenet-geometry-tradeoff})---comparable to the gap between mid-tier and top-tier matchers---and this trend holds across SRIF and SARptical, not just SpaceNet9.
+Relaxing MASt3R's tiling protocol yields a $33\times$ error reduction, larger than the gap between the worst and best matchers under any fixed protocol.
+Similarly, switching from homography to affine geometry reduces mean error by $2.6$\,px on average (Figure~\ref{fig:spacenet-geometry-tradeoff}).
+This gap is comparable to the difference between mid-tier and top-tier matchers and holds across all datasets.

-\custompar{Practical deployment guidance.} Our ablations point to a concrete protocol baseline for optical--SAR registration: (i)~affine geometry over homography; (ii)~$768\times768$ tiles with $\geq128$\,px overlap; (iii)~percentile or CLAHE normalization; (iv)~RANSAC threshold $\leq10$\,px; and (v)~MINIMA-RoMa or RoMa as the default matcher for zero-shot deployment under the evaluated protocols.
-Tile overlap and minimum inlier count are comparatively insensitive and can be fixed at reasonable defaults without further tuning.
+\custompar{Practical deployment guidance.} Practitioners can achieve strong optical--SAR registration with off-the-shelf matchers.
+Our ablations point to a concrete protocol baseline: (i)~affine geometry over homography; (ii)~$512\times512$ tiles with 256\,px overlap; (iii)~per-matcher normalization selected on a small labeled subset (Z-Score or percentile for the top matchers, Table~\ref{tab:final-master-ranking}); (iv)~a RANSAC threshold of 3\,px for strong dense matchers, more permissive ($t{\geq}5$\,px) for sparser matchers; and (v)~MINIMA-RoMa or RoMa as the first-choice matcher when accuracy and cross-dataset consistency dominate, or XoFTR when per-pair latency matters (${\approx}0.4$\,s vs.\ $5.0$\,s per pair at equal SpaceNet9 accuracy).
+Tile overlap and minimum inlier count are comparatively insensitive and do not require further tuning.
 This baseline achieves $<$8\,px mean error on SpaceNet9 and $47.0$\,px on SRIF without any domain-specific training.

 \custompar{Computational cost.} Table~\ref{tab:runtime} reports per-pair end-to-end wall-clock on a single NVIDIA RTX~3090 under the Table~\ref{tab:final-master-ranking} protocol.
-Runtime spans more than an order of magnitude, from $0.3$\,s (XFeat-Star) to $11.5$\,s (OmniGlue), and the accuracy--cost trade is approximately monotonic: higher-accuracy RoMa variants and their ensembles sit at the slow end, and the cheapest detectors pay for their speed in accuracy.
-The clear Pareto outlier is XoFTR, which sits in the top accuracy tier on Table~\ref{tab:final-master-ranking} at ${\approx}0.4$\,s per pair---roughly an order of magnitude faster than the RoMa family---and is the strongest default when per-pair latency matters at scale.
+Runtime ranges from $0.3$\,s (XFeat-Star) to $11.5$\,s (OmniGlue), more than an order of magnitude.
+Higher-accuracy RoMa variants and ensembles are slower.
+The cheapest detectors are least accurate.
+XoFTR is the exception.
+It sits in the top accuracy tier on Table~\ref{tab:final-master-ranking} at ${\approx}0.4$\,s per pair, roughly an order of magnitude faster than the RoMa family.
+It is the strongest choice when per-pair latency matters.